syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 {% endhighlight %}
 {% endtabs %}

-You can handle the event as follows.
+The TextSubmitted event can be handled as follows.

 {% tabs %}
 {% highlight C# %}

 /// <summary>
-/// Occurs when the user submits some text that does not correspond to an item in the ComboBox dropdown list.
+/// Occurs when the user submits some text that does not correspond to an item in the ComboBox drop down list.
 /// </summary>
 private async void OnEditingComboBoxTextSubmitted(object sender, Syncfusion.UI.Xaml.Editors.ComboBoxInputSubmittedEventArgs e)
 {